My First VIsit to the National African American Museum of History and Culture

 ♣ Lena Horne’s fur-collared green velvet dress she wore in Stormy Weather.

 We sampled the Sweet Home Café on the Concourse floor for light snacks.
-If one was looking to sample southern comfort food, the restaurant offered many choices to satiate your appetite.
+If you’re looking to sample southern comfort food, the restaurant offers many choices to satiate your appetite.

 Because our stay was limited to four hours (so we could make our dinner reservations in Little Italy, in Baltimore at Aldo’s), I plan to electronically order timed passes on January 4th for a time in April.